santiment/academy/src/docs/sangraphs/metrics/exchange-flow-balance/index.md

 ---
-title: Exchange Flow Balance
+title: Sangraphs - Exchange Flow Balance
 author: Santiment Team
-# References
-#

 ---

 *For a video breakdown of \'Exchange Flow Balance\' and \'Exchange